Khaula-cloud/Dockerised-API-with-CI-CD-on-AWS-EC2/README.md

 # Dockerised To-Do API with CI/CD on AWS EC2
     Foundation of this project is — infra + automation A simple Node.js REST API (to-do list — just a todo route).
-You Dockerise it, push it to GitHub, connect a GitHub Actions workflow that auto-deploys to an EC2 instance on every push, with NGINX sitting in front as a reverse proxy.
+I Dockerise it, push it to GitHub, connect a GitHub Actions workflow that auto-deploys to an EC2 instance on every push, with NGINX sitting in front as a reverse proxy.
 ## Tech Stack

 This project used following tech stack: